 Class begins at 4:00pm.
 I will be giving occasional quizzes.
-There is no makeup for the quizzes, but I will drop two quiz grades at the end of the semester.
+There is no makeup for the quizzes, but I will drop one quiz grade at the end of the semester.

 Grading Policy

 Final grades are based on quizzes, homework and exam scores weighted as follows: